brunustavares/wiser_Py/wiseflow/Sentinel_F.md

 7.  **Detect and Notify Relevant Events**:
     - **Elementary Events**: It queries `sentinelf_tmp` for simple events that are marked as reportable (`evt_tp.report = 1`) and have not been reported yet (`evts.report IS NULL`).
     - **Typing Speed Analysis**: It also analyzes `CHARACTERS_TYPED` events to detect anomalous spikes in typing speed.
 It calculates the characters per second between consecutive events for a student and compares it against a threshold defined in `sentinelf_event_types`.
     - **Inactivity Detection**: The script identifies prolonged periods of student inactivity.
 It calculates the time difference between the current execution and the student's last event.
 If this period exceeds a configurable threshold (defined in `sentinelf_event_types` for the `INACTIVITY` event type), an alert is generated.
+This check excludes students who have already handed in their paper.
     - If any of these relevant events are found, it constructs a single HTML email with a table of all such events and sends it to the management mailing lists (`manageTO` and `manageCC`).
     - It then updates the `report` column for the sent events to prevent them from being reported again.
 8.  **Update Last Run Time**: After processing all flows, it updates the `lastrun` setting with the current timestamp.

-At the end of the `monitor` mode execution, if there are no active flows, it cleans up any temporary tables used for analysis.
+9.  **End-of-Session Summary**: If no flows are currently running, the script sends a summary of all events reported during the day's monitoring session, and then removes the temporary analysis table.

 ### `report` Mode